 Place your mouse over the “Uncategorized” entry and click on Quick Edit …

-(Category table: Uncategorized – Quick Edit)
+(Category menu: Uncategorized – Quick Edit)

-Post Categories – Additional Information
+WordPress Categories – Additional Information

 Let’s take a look at some additional features of categories:

-(Posts can have multiple categories)
+(Posts can be published under multiple categories)

-(With multiple categories, use a plugin like Yoast SEO to assign a primary category)
+(If using multiple categories, use a plugin like Yoast SEO to assign a primary category)

 You can display categories in your posts …